HOHMANN ORBITS

 ----------------------

-I give here all the flights to Mars thru the date of this
+I give here all the flights to Mars, but probably will not update

 The 'depart' is for launch from Earth.
 Typicly the launch is a few

-hours, at most, before the insertion into transmartian flight.
-The
+hours before the insertion into transmartian flight.
+The 'arrive' is

-'arrive' is not precisely defined in space science.
-It may the
+not precisely defined in space science.
+It may be the initiation of

-initiation of Mars imaging or telemetry, insertion into circummartian
+Mars imaging or telemetry, insertion into circummartian orbit, release

-orbit, release of a lander, closest approach for a flyby, or a
+of a lander, closest approach for a flyby, or a calculated intercept

 flight depart opposition lead arrive time